farhan-helmy/service-rocket/README.md

 ## Pre requisites

 > - Before running the app, make sure that you have aws cli installed in your machine [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 > - Create 1 IAM user that have permission S3fullAccess
+> - Create a S3 bucket with globally unique name
 > - Type aws configure on your local machine terminal and put the access key and secret key of the IAM user that you have just created

 ## Step by step